 Snowdon offers two summer intern positions and occasional winter caretaker positions.
 These are typically opportunities for college students studying some aspect related to animals and wildlife, including wildlife majors, veterinarians, biologists, etc. Many colleges have allowed the experience to be included as a credited course.

-Duties include food preparation and feeding, cleaning enclosures, general observation of animals’ health, keeping clinic clean, and answering telephone.
+Duties include food preparation and feeding, cleaning enclosures, general observation of animals’ health, keeping clinic clean, and answering the telephone.
 Responsibilities also include general maintenance of enclosures and surrounding grounds.
 Primary rehabilitation duties during the summer of 2015 will be caring for baby songbirds and black bear cubs and as they come in.
 Once trained and oriented to the facility, interns are expected to provide these basic rehabilitation and maintenance duties without direct supervision.
 Other activities may include assisting with educational programs.
-Winter animals include resident educational birds and rehabilitating black bear cubs.

 Work schedule allows for picking up a part-time job in the community as long as it is compatible with the Snowdon schedule.

 Snowdon Wildlife Sanctuary is “off the grid”.
 There is no electricity; a generator is on site for limited use for the clinic and animal care.
-Wireless internet available and cell phone coverage.
-4-wd vehicle recommended during winter.
+Wireless internet and cell phone coverage (Verizon) is available.
+A 4-wd vehicle recommended during spring and winter.

-Qualifications for Winter Caretakers and Summer Interns: Be at least 20 yrs old.
+Qualifications for Summer Interns: Be at least 20 yrs old.
 Background in pre-veterinary studies, biology, or interpretation preferred but not required.
 Successful applicants are self-motivated with good communication skills, flexibility, and a willingness to respond to unanticipated challenges.

 We are no longer accepting applications for Summer 2015.

 Our Fantastic Summer 2014 Interns, Kelsey Hansen and Maeghan Elliott.